richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 ## The Document Editor or Author {#doceditor}

 Most Working Groups (WGs) focus their efforts on one or more documents that capture their work results.
-A Working
+The Working
-Group generally designates a person to serve as the Editor for a particular document.
-That Document Editor is responsible for ensuring that the contents of the document accurately reflect the decisions that have been made by the Working Group.
+Group Chair designates one or more people to serve as the Editor(s) for a particular document.
+They are responsible for ensuring that the contents of the document accurately reflect the decisions that have been made by the Working Group.

-When a document is composed and edited mainly by an individual, they may be referred to as the Document Author.
+When a document is composed and edited mainly by one or more individuals, they may be referred to as Document Authors.
 The distinction is not significant for the standards process.
 This document uses the term Document Editor.